dann1/one-deploy/arch_single_local.md

 ## Running the Ansible Playbook

 * **1. Prepare the inventory file**: Update the `local.yml` file in the inventory file to match your infrastructure settings.
 Please be sure to update or review the following variables:
-  - `ansible_user`, update it if different from root.
+  - `ansible_user`, update it if different from root
   - `one_pass`, change it to the password for the oneadmin account
   - `one_version`, be sure to use the latest stable version here

-* **2. Check the connection**: Verify the network connection, ssh and sudo configuration run the following command:
+* **2. Check the connection**: To verify the network connection, ssh and sudo configuration run the following command:
 ```shell
 ansible -i inventory/local.yml all -m ping -b
 ```